Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

 \subsection{Is string theory finite?}

-A very attractive feature of String Theory is that it has a real possibility of being an ultraviolet finite quantum theory of gravity.
-In the previous chapter we learned that in the bosonic strings the more dangerous infinities came from the boundary of moduli space (surfaces with nodes) and they were due to the presence of tachyons in the spectrum.
-The integration measure is finite and well behaved except near the boundary of ${\cal M}_{g}$.
-Since for the superstring and the heterotic string the tachyon is projected out after GSO proyection, one would intuitively expect that no further divergences should arise.
-This is not completely correct, since the massless states may also contribute some subleading divergences.
-We now however that for one-loop amplitudes there are no divergences \cite{Green-Schwarz-Witten,Kaku}.
-For higher loops we still lack a complete proof, but many exploratory computations has been carried out.
-For the bosonic string we have two-loop computations \cite{Several-bosonic} as well for the superstring \cite{Verlinde-Verlinde-SST}.
-For the heterotic string there are several computations of the two-loop cosmological constant \cite{Several-heterotic}.
-It was finally shown in \cite{Ortin} that there is an explicit modular invariant expression for the two-loop cosmological constant of the heterotic string.
-The result as one might expect from supersymmetry equals zero, after we sum over all spin structures.
-There are several general arguments \cite{Martinec} based on space-time supersymmetry which indicate the finiteness of superstring perturbation theory.
-A detailed analysis of the many technical issues involved in the analysis to all order can be found in \cite{Atick-Moore-Sen,D'Hoker-Phong} and references therein.
+One of the most appealing features of string theory is its promise of an ultraviolet finite theory of quantum gravity.
+We have seen in sec.~\ref{sec:operator_formalism} that in the bosonic strings divergences arise from the boundary of moduli space,~${\cal M}_{g}$ due to propagation of the ground state tachyon, while the integration measure is finite and well behaved except near the boundary.
+This might lead us to think that, since in the superstring and the heterotic string the tachyon is projected out by the GSO projection, no further divergences would arise and these theories would be automatically finite.

+This is nevertheless not necessarily correct because massless states could also give rise to subleading divergences.
+Explicit calculations however have shown that one-loop amplitudes are free of divergences~\cite{Green-Schwarz-Witten,Kaku}.
+Although we still lack a complete proof of finiteness at higher loops, a number of computations have been carried out at two-loop level, both for the bosonic~\cite{Several-bosonic,Moore} as well as for the supersymmetric string~\cite{Verlinde-Verlinde-SST}.
+In the case of the heterotic string there exist various computations of the two-loop cosmological constant~\cite{Several-heterotic}, while in~\cite{Ortin} the existence of a modular invariant expression for the two-loop cosmological constant was proved, vanishing after summing over all spin structures.
+General arguments based on supersymmetry~\cite{Martinec} seem to point to the finiteness of superstring perturbation theory.
+A detailed analysis of the many technical issues involved can be found in refs.~\cite{Atick-Moore-Sen,D'Hoker-Phong} and references therein.
+Another approach to the proof of finiteness has been pursued by Mandelstam \cite{Mandelstam}.